NOTICE TO LANDLORDS AND TENANTS

 Landlords are strongly encouraged to consult an attorney prior to serving a 14-day notice and/or filing an unlawful detainer action.

 The ERPP is a process initiated by the landlord prior to pursuing eviction through court.
 According to state statute and SB 5160, landlords are required to provide a reasonable rent repayment offer.
-Before pursuing eviction for rent owed, landlords should provide the ERPP Notice to the tenant behind on rent payments and send a copy to CCRC.
+Before pursuing eviction for rent owed, landlords should provide the ERPP Notice to the tenant behind on rent payments and send a copy to CMC.
 If the tenant responds to a notice and accepts services, the landlord is obligated to participate in the process.
 Participation involves exploring options that may include accessing rental assistance and discussing options with the tenant with help from the DRC.

 With a Rent Due notice or letter, the ERPP Notice must be delivered to the tenant.
 The tenant may voluntarily engage in the process within 14 days.
 The Notice includes contact information for our office, rental assistance resources and legal aid.

-If the landlord and tenant work through the process without reaching an agreement or the tenant refuses services, CCRC will issue the landlord a certificate after the 14 day pay or vacate is served and process is complete, allowing the landlord to move forward toward the eviction process in court.
+If the landlord and tenant work through the process without reaching an agreement or the tenant refuses services, CMC will issue the landlord a certificate after the 14 day pay or vacate is served and process is complete, allowing the landlord to move forward toward the eviction process in court.